fortrabbit/legal/privacy-policy.md

 ### 1. Description and scope of data processing

-1. We regularly contact our registered customers via e-mail for updates, such as scheduled maintenance, new releases and updates inform security-relevant changes.
+1. We regularly contact our registered clients via e-mail for updates, such as scheduled maintenance, new releases and updates inform security-relevant changes.
 2. The data from the input mask are transmitted to us during registration.
 3. For the processing of the data, your consent is obtained during the registration process and reference is made to this privacy policy.